Small Business Financial Relief Options

 SBA Economic Injury Disaster Loan (EIDL)

 The EIDL assistance declaration that was issued by the SBA makes loans available to small businesses and private, non-profit organizations in designated areas of a state or territory to help alleviate economic injury caused by COVID-19.
 The SBA approved assistance requests from Nebraska and Iowa on March 20, 2020.

 EIDLs are available for “affected businesses” to help them pay bills and other expenses during the period of time when their business is disrupted due to the pandemic.
 These loans may be used for fixed debts, payroll, accounts payable, and other bills that cannot be paid.
 The loans cannot, however, be used to refinance long-term debts.

 - Maximum Loan Amount: $2 million

 - Loan Term: Up to 30 years

 - Annual Interest Rates: 3.75% for businesses; 2.75% for non-profits

 - SBA Turnaround Time: It is expected that it will take 21-31 days after an application is approved for funds to be disbursed.

 If you plan to apply for an EIDL, it is important that you begin gathering the required information for the loan application.
 We strongly encourage you to work with your advisors as you start this process.
 HBE has packets available with the list of the items you will need, as well as the necessary forms.
 We also have a team of professionals who have been designated to assist our clients through the SBA loan process.
-This team is being led by Zach Lundak, who can be reached by phone at (402) 423-4343.
+This team can be reached by phone at (402) 423-4343.

 In addition to your CPA, you will also need to consult with your banker and possibly your attorney.
 A discussion with your banker will be of particular importance for short-term relief while your EIDL application is in process.